usdAG/cstc/README.md

 *Copyright 2017-2020 usd AG*

 Licensed under the *GNU General Public License, Version 3.0* (the "License").
-You may not use this file except in compliance with the License.
+You may not use this tool except in compliance with the License.
 You may obtain a copy of the License at https://www.gnu.org/licenses/gpl-3.0.html

 ![CSTC](media/CSTC_White_Smaller.png)